KamilB97/CheckIT_server-db/README.md

 # Description
-CheckIT is software for attendance check during lectures.
+CheckIT is software for attendance check during lectures and was created to meet needs of one of studies subjects.
 This part contains server application with database.
+The whole project was consisted of server application, browser application, database and ultimately mobile app that use NFC to check attendance.
-Server application is addapted to work with MySQL database and for test purposes can useinner H2 database.
-Application automatically generate database schema if the one do not exist.
+Server application is addapted to work with MySQL database.
+For test purposes application can use inner H2 database.

 ## Stack
 * Spring boot